-Each course that requires the student to pass a dosage calculations quiz will comply with the following quidelines:
+Each course that requires the student to pass a dosage calculations quiz will comply with the following guidelines:

-- Students must score at least 90% on the dosage calculations quiz to pass.
-Students may not be allowed to administer medications until a passing score is achieved. - A student who fails the initial dosage calculations quiz must retest within one week of being notified of a failing score.
-The student will: - Meet with the course instructor for a formal conference at which time a Corrective Action Form will be completed - o Comply with the stipulations recorded on the form - Retest at a specified time - A student who fails the second dosage calculations quiz will: - Meet with clinical or classroom instructor for a probation conference.
-Probationary status is recorded on a Corrective Action Form - Comply with the stipulations recorded on the form - Retest at a specified time
+- Students must meet the specified minimum score on the dosage calculation quiz to pass. - Dosage Calculation: Fundamentals Exam at least 80% on the dosage calculation quiz to pass. - Dosage Calculation: (Nursing Care of the III Adult) Medical Surgical Exam at least 85% on the dosage calculation quiz to pass. - Dosage Calculation: (Nursing Care of the Childrearing Family) Nursing Care of Children Exam at least 90% on the dosage calculation quiz to pass. - o Dosage Calculation: (Nursing Care of the Childbearing Family) Maternal Newborn Exam at least 90% on the dosage calculation quiz to pass. - Dosage Calculation: (Nursing Care of the Critically III Adult) Critical Care Exam at least 90% on the dosage calculation quiz to pass. - Students may not be allowed to administer medications until a passing score is achieved - A student who fails the initial dosage calculations quiz must retest within one week of being notified of a failing score.
+The student will: - Meet with the course instructor for a formal conference at which time a Corrective Action Form will be completed - o Comply with the stipulations recorded on the form - Retest at a specified time - A student who fails the second dosage calculations quiz will:

+- o Meet with clinical or classroom instructor for a probation conference.
+Probationary status is recorded on a Corrective Action Form - o Comply with the stipulations recorded on the form - Retest at a specified time

-If the student does not retest at the specified time, or does not pass the dosage calculation exam after the third attempt, the retest is recorded as a failure and the clinical portion of the course is recorded as an "F".
+^{}If the student does not retest at the specified time, or does not pass the dosage calculation exam after the third attempt, the retest is recorded as a failure and the clinical portion of the course is recorded as an "F".